Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 ### What You’ll Build

-- SQL queries to geocode data from a single column
+- SQL queries to geocode address data from a single column
-- SQL queries to geocode data from multiple columns (structured data)
+- SQL queries to geocode address data from multiple columns (structured data)
 - SQL queries to export geojson data from a table with latitude and longitude data
 - SQL queries to reverse geocode coordinates and perform boundary lookups